Midway through your annual personnel review cycle.

 Have an organization-wide suggestion contest for ways to use systems even better or save money.
 A terrific prize can be pretty motivating -- how about an extra day off to the winner?

 After reflecting on everything you've done since the beginning of the year, do your duties match your job description and vice versa?
-Think you're just keeping
+Think you're just keeping things secure?
+At review time, think again: What have you accomplished in the following areas?

 - Time/access/project/identity/file/configuration/risk/inventory/crisis management